themattspiral/fast-prng-wasm/README.md

 ### Array Output (Bulk Array Fill)

 The fastest way to get random numbers **in bulk** is to use the `nextArray_*` methods of `RandomGenerator`.
-Each call fills a WASM shared memory buffer with the next 1000 (by default) random numbers, and returns a view of the buffer as an appropriate [`TypedArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray): either `BigUint64Array` or `Float64Array`.
+Each call fills a WASM memory buffer with the next 1000 (by default) random numbers, and returns a view of the buffer as an appropriate [`TypedArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray): either `BigUint64Array` or `Float64Array`.

 > **💡 SIMD Performance:** Array methods **MUST** be used to realize the additional throughput offered by SIMD-enabled PRNG algorithms.
 These have higher throughput because they produce 2 random numbers at the same time with WASM's 128-bit SIMD support) .